OndrejValla/z-o-photo-album/README.md

 ### Acknowledgements

-- Another **BIG** Thanks goes once again to my lovely wife.
+- **BIG Thanks** goes once again to my lovely wife.
-- I was again inspired by **my wife**, as she told me, that she would like to have a gallery website with our photographs.
+ I was again inspired by **my wife**, as she told me, that she would like to have a gallery website with our photographs.
-- **BIG THANK YOU** to my Mentor, **Nishant Kumar** [Nishant Kumar Github](https://github.com/nishant8BITS), for his great suggestions during our first call.
-Unfortunatelly I was not able to implement all those fantastic ideas.
+- **BIG THANK YOU** to my Mentor, **Nishant Kumar** [Nishant Kumar Github](https://github.com/nishant8BITS), for all his support, motivation and understanding.
-- The Code Institute for creating this learning program.
+- **The Code Institute** for creating this learning program.
 Such a great opportunity to learn how to code.

 ### Thank You all!